FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_6_Source_6_6_Source.md

 ![](include/SpatRevolution_UserGuide_-162.jpg)

-> ★ _Use the defaults as points of reference in your spatial sound design_
+> ★ _Use the defaults as points of reference in your spatial sound design._

 ### Preset Memories